glassleo/Breadcrumbs/README.md

 While the addon itself is mostly feature complete, only a tiny fraction of all required quest data has been compiled so far.

-The following zones are currently more or less done:
+The following zones are more or less done:

 - Azsuna
 - Val'sharah
 - Highmountain
 - Stormheim
-- Dalaran, Broken Isles (missing profession quests, and artifact quests)
+- Dalaran, Broken Isles (missing profession and artifact quests)
 - Azuremyst Isle

 Work has begun on:

-- Legion Class Order Halls
+- Legion Class Campaigns
 	- Druid
 	- Hunter
 	- Monk
-- Legion Profession questlines
+- Legion Profession Questlines
 	- Engineering